Element-Research/hypero/doc/tutorial.md

 ```

 What did we create a `Sampler` class for this?
-Well you never know, maybe someday, we will have a Sampler
+Well we never know, maybe someday, we will have a Sampler
 subclass that will use a Gaussian Process
 or something to optimize the sampling of hyper-parameters.

-Again, if you want to store the hyper-parameters in the database, it's as easy as :
+Again, if we want to store the hyper-parameters in the database, it's as easy as :

 ```lua
 hex:setParam(hp)